Megaemce/shan_shui/public/readmeDocs.md

 Discover the beauty of an ever-evolving Chinese landscape art.
-This project combines the elegance of procedural generation with the power of vector graphics to create a mesmerizing, infinite-scrolling journey through the heart of Chinese art and culture.
+This project combines the elegance of procedural generation with the power of vector graphics to create a mesmerizing, infinite-scrolling journey.

 ## 🏗️ Tech stack